From BR Bullpen

 Manny Olivera has pitched five years in the US minor leagues, one year in the Netherlands and several years for the Spanish national team.

 He was 0-1 with a 17.47 ERA in the 1995 European Championship at age 17 as Spain's worst hurler.
 He walked 13 in 5 2/3 IP.
 Manuel was 0-2 with a 6.35 ERA for Spain in the 1997 Intercontinental Cup.
 In the 1999 European Championship, Olivera threw a 5-hit, 10-strikeout shutout in his only appearance.
 Olivera pitched in college for Southwest Texas State.
 As a senior, he went 6-2 with a 4.19 ERA.
 In 2001, he signed with the Alexandria Aces and was 7-1 with a 4.30 ERA.
 He remained in the independent leagues in the US in 2002, going 9-6 with a 4.10 ERA for Alexandria.
+He was on the Spanish roster for the 2003 European Championship but did not get into a game.

 He came to the Netherlands in 2004 for the Tornado's team.
 He went 9-8 but with a 1.52 ERA.
 He led Hoofdklasse in ERA, beating out Eelco Jansen by .27.
 He led the league also in innings (136), strikeouts (142, 42 more than Jansen) and complete games (12, twice as many as runner-up Nick Stuifbergen).
 He tied Martijn Nijhoff for second in wins, two behind Jansen.
 In the 2004 Haarlem Baseball Week, he was 1-1 with a 2.57 ERA for the Reno Astros.